animator/learn-python/contrib/ds-algorithms/regression.md

 ## 1. Linear Regression

 ### Description
-Linear Regression is a simple algorithm that models the relationship between a dependent variable and one or more independent variables using a linear equation.
+Linear Regression is a fundamental algorithm that uses linear equation and develops the relationship between a dependent variable and one or more independent variables .

 ### Use Case
-Used for predicting continuous values like house prices, stock prices, etc.
+Linear Regression is commonly used for predicting continuous values such as house prices, stock prices, and sales revenue.
+It is suitable for applications where the relationship between variables is approximately linear and the goal is to understand or predict numerical outcomes.

 ### Code Sample
 ```python